Medical Humanities - Fine Arts - Sciences - Bioethics

 | Tags and Abbreviations Explained |

-International Birth Defects Information Systems This site offers information mostly for educational purposes.
-This site is not intended to alter health care protocols nor to serve as a sole source of medical information.
+Our websites offer information mostly for educational purposes with no intent to alter health care protocols nor to serve as a sole source of medical information.
 Always seek the advice of your local health care provider.